Disaster Management, MPH

 • Apply scientific principles to prevent, detect, respond to, and mitigate local and global threats to environmental health that are associated with natural and technological disasters.

-• Implement population-based interventions to protect communities and particularly vulnerable populations from natural, accidental, and intentional disasters that affect personal and community health.
+• Develop population-based interventions to protect communities and particularly vulnerable populations from natural, accidental, and intentional disasters that affect person and community health.

 • Evaluate the capacity of public health systems to effectively respond to natural and intentional disasters.